alxs1234/2025_Playoff_Best_Ball/README.txt

 Wait for the script to finish running and then you will have a csv with the contest name in the NFL\scrape\ folder set in the configuration path

 ***Please note the script will double your team so you will likely have to delete rows 2-11 when you process it as it is just reading every team visible right now

+---

+I have also added a verison to scrape the underdog apit but it is not complete yet so i don't recommend you use it.
+If you do you will need to provide a key to decode the player names which i have not created yet!